 Even after exploring the local backcountry for well over a decade Leanne says that it is important to refresh your avalanche safety skills as often as possible.
 “I think it’s super important.
 The backcountry is getting popular so it’s key to spread the awareness to as many people as possible.
 You need to be able to rely on your friends but it could also be someone you don’t know who needs help, or helps you.”

-There are three more episodes of Leanne’s Vision Airs web series on her Runway Films Vimeo Page that will help you build that winter stoke and skiing in Whistler is set to begin November 22, 2014.
+There are three more episodes of Leanne’s Vision Airs web series on her Runway Films Vimeo Page that will help you build that winter stoke.
 Bring it on winter!

 Leanne, out back.
 Chad Chomlack Photo